-BCUOMA is a mature product stewardship program with material collection spread across a large network of generators across 11 designated zones in BC.
-Many of these generators change oil, filters, and antifreeze commercially and then call the collectors in the BCUOMA program for pick-up.
-Any approved end use must be environmentally sound and be in compliance with environmental requirements.
+BC Used Oil Management Association is a mature product stewardship program with material collection spread across a large network of generators across nine designated zones in BC.
+Many of these generators change oil, filters, and antifreeze commercially and then call collectors in the BCUOMA program for pick-up.
+Any approved end use must be environmentally sound and in compliance with environmental requirements.

-For “do it yourselfers”, BCUOMA has a province- wide network of registered public recycling centres that provide consumers with free access for recycling of program materials.
+For consumers that choose to change their own oil or antifreeze, BCUOMA has a province-wide network of registered public recycling centres that provide consumers with free access for recycling of program materials.